superjond/PublicFreeSuffix/README.md

-# SOKG Domain: Free Domain Suffix Service For Everyone
+# Public Free Suffix: Free Domain Name For Everyone

-**SOKG Domain** is a non-profit, free subdomain service designed to empower various communities.
+**Public Free Suffix** is a non-profit, free subdomain service designed to empower various communities.
 We believe in providing accessible resources for:

 * **Developers:** Perfect for project testing, staging environments, and personal development sandboxes.
 * **Students:** Ideal for academic research, class projects, and learning new technologies without cost barriers.